with Mandy Horby

 On average you can expect to come once a week for four treatments, and we will review your progress.
 By this time we will have a good idea of how acupuncture is working for you.
 We can then discuss lengthening the time between treatments.
 Some people will not need further treatment, whilst others work towards coming seasonally for maintenance treatment.
 Others continue to come monthly because they feel acupuncture keeps them 'in balance' physically and emotionally.

-Sandy opened Bonn Square Therapy Room in October 2015 to gather a talented, committed group of therapists working in central Oxford.
-In keeping with the welcoming ethos at New Road Baptist Church which kindly hosts us, Sandy invites anybody who wishes to explore the benefits of acupuncture.
-It's her firm belief that cost should not be a barrier to treatment and she therefore operates a sliding scale of fees for a quota of patients.
+Sandy Steele opened Bonn Square Therapy Room in October 2015 to gather a talented, committed group of therapists working in central Oxford.
+In keeping with the welcoming ethos at New Road Baptist Church which kindly hosts us, the centre invites anybody who wishes to explore the benefits of acupuncture.
+It was Sandy's firm belief that cost should not be a barrier to treatment and therefore the clinic operates a sliding scale of fees for a quota of patients.

-As a member of the British Acupuncture Council (MBAcC), Sandy adheres to strict codes of hygiene and ethics, and has full professional indemnity insurance.
+As members of the British Acupuncture Council (MBAcC), Mandy and Greg adhere to strict codes of hygiene and ethics, and have full professional indemnity insurance.

 01865 773 437